-While strong back muscles might not be as desirable as a six-pack, or chiselled arm muscles, there are a number of benefits to working on your back strength.
-Strong back muscles can help improve your posture, reduce back pain, and help secure the spine.
+Strong back muscles might look good, but there are a number of benefits to pulling off a single-arm dumbbell row.
+Developing strong back muscles can improve your posture, reduce lower back pain, and strengthen the muscles that support your spine.

-But how do you do a single-arm dumbbell row and how can you modify the move to make it easier or more challenging?
-Read on to find out more about mastering the dumbbell row.
-Looking for more workout motivation?
-We’ve found the best exercises to strengthen your back, the best ab workouts you can do from anywhere, and one of the best exercises for targeting your arm muscles using just your bodyweight.
+Below, we discuss how to do a single-arm dumbbell row, how to modify it, and ways to scale.
+Read on to find out more.
+We’ve also found the best exercises to strengthen your back and one of the best exercises for targeting your arm muscles using just your bodyweight.

 How to do a single-arm dumbbell row